Operates on all todays devices and web browsers, including outdated IEs (with the optional js fallback)

 Customers do not always browse your website from the comforts of their home office desktop computer.
 Many use smartphones, tablets, notebooks, or various other numerous devices available.
 This powerful, liquid slider will wonderfully scale itself to match all monitor resolution, ensuring your site can look awesome on any device!

-CSS Slider doesn't utilize images for styling so the skin color could be effortlessly changed
+CSS Slider doesn't wear images for styling therefore the skin color could be freely altered

-Prepare your slider in minutes with the visual builder
+Make your slider in minutes with the visual maker

 This CSS-only slider loads quickly and is completely responsive.
 It allows the user to make touch-and-swipe gestures to navigate through the slide, making it ideal for mobile-first designers.
 The overall look is clean and fresh, but with a few interesting quirks.
 The slider uses a white and orange color scheme.